This is Part 2 of a two-part tutorial series on how to edit and delete WP posts.

 Editing And Deleting Posts – Additional Info

-Tip #1: Access the Posts screen from your Dashboard by clicking on ’At a Glance’ > ‘Posts’ …
+Tip #1: You can access the Posts area from your Dashboard by clicking on ‘Posts’ in the At a Glance panel …

 (WordPress Dashboard > ‘At a Glance’ > ‘Posts’)

 Tip #2: You can set the number of posts to display in the Posts section by clicking on the ‘Screen Options’ tab in the top right-hand corner of your screen …

 Enter the number of posts you want to display in the ‘Pagination’ > ‘Number of items per page’ field and click the ‘Apply’ button …

 (Screen Options tab – Set the number of posts to display)